peter88213/aeon2yw/docs/usage.md

 The aeon2yw distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains aeon2yw's default settings and options.
 You can copy this file to the global configuration folder and edit it.

-- The SETTINGS section mainly refers to "labels", i.e. The csv field contents of the first row, which denote the columns.
+- The SETTINGS section mainly refers to custom property, role, and type names.
+In csv files these settings must match the first row, which denote the columns.
 They might have to be adapted to your specific Aeon project and export settings.
 If you change them, the program might behave differently than described in the description of the conversion rules below.
 Make sure the indicated csv fields contain data that can be processed by yWriter.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.

 This is the configuration explained: